Blow (Beyoncé song)

-"Blow" is a song recorded by American singer Beyoncé from her self-titled fifth studio album (2013).
-It was written by Beyoncé, Pharrell Williams, Timbaland, J-Roc, James Fauntleroy and Justin Timberlake, and produced by the former four.
-It was set to be released as one of the lead singles following the release of the album along with "Drunk in Love", however, its release was scrapped in favor of "XO".
-It was released as a single only for the Italian radio.
+"Blow" is a song by American singer Beyoncé from her fifth studio album, Beyoncé (2013).
+It was written and produced by Beyoncé and Pharrell Williams; additional writers were Timbaland, J-Roc, James Fauntleroy, and Justin Timberlake.
+"Blow" was set to be released as one of the album's lead singles alongside "Drunk in Love", but its release was cancelled in favor of "XO".
+It was only released as a radio single in Italy.
+A remix featuring Pharrell Williams was included in the album's 2014 reissue Platinum Edition.

 "Blow" is a disco-influenced R&B and funk song which has several other musical influences and elements featured in it.
 It received comparison to songs from the 1970s and 1980s mostly by Prince and Janet Jackson.
 Lyrically it talks explicitly about oral sex and cunnilingus through heavy innuendo in line with Beyoncé's sexual tone.
-Due to several promotional remixes of the song, "Blow" managed to peak at number one on the US Hot Dance Club Songs chart.
+Thanks to several promotional remixes of the song, "Blow" peaked at number one on the US Hot Dance Club Songs chart.

 An accompanying music video for the song was directed by Hype Williams and released on the album on December 13, 2013.
 It was filmed at a roller skating rink in Houston and it features Beyoncé's sister Solange Knowles, her background dancers and her female band.
 The singer's style received comparisons to 1980s fashion and music videos in a similar way to the song itself.
 "Blow" was included on the set list of the European leg of Beyoncé's The Mrs. Carter Show World Tour (2014) and The Formation World Tour (2016).
 It was also performed during the 2014 MTV Video Music Awards as part of a medley of Beyoncé's self-titled album.
-A remix version featuring Pharrell Williams was included on the platinum reissue of Beyoncé in 2014.

 Background and production

 "Blow" was written by Beyoncé, Pharrell Williams, James Fauntleroy, Timbaland, J-Roc and Justin Timberlake.
 It was produced by Beyoncé and Pharrell, with co-production by Timbaland and J-Roc.
 Beyoncé produced her vocals, which were recorded by Stuart White, Chris Godbey, Bart Schoudel and Andrew Coleman at Jungle City Studios and Oven Studios.
 White and Coleman also digitally arranged and edited the track.
 White handled the mixing at the Mix room in North Hollywood, California.
 The track was engineered by Justin Hergett with help from James Krausse, Paul Pavao and Edward Valldejuli.
 The track features backing vocals by Williams and Timbaland.
 The horns are performed by Katty Rodriguez, Adison Evans and Crystal Torres and arranged by Derek Dixie.
 When Beyoncé was released on December 13, 2013, Billboard reported that "Blow" would be released as a contemporary hit radio single both in the US and worldwide, and "Drunk in Love" was reported to be sent to urban radio in the US only; "XO" was reportedly scheduled to be released as the second worldwide contemporary hit radio single in 2014.
 However, the US release of "Blow" was cancelled, reportedly due to the song's racy lyrics, and "XO" was issued to radio in that country instead.
+"Blow" was eventually only serviced to Italian radio.